pocomane/brewed-in-the-apocalypse/bita.md

 - Apocalypse World by D. Vincent Baker and Meguey Baker (2010)
 - Not the End by Claudio Pustorino (2020)

-This game is written keeping in mind a style of game for the Scenarist very similar to the Master of Ceremony of the Apocalypse World and derivative games.
-However it tries to be more strict with the rules, hoping that no "Guidelines" for the Scenarist are actually needed.
-If needed, we have a compendium about this
+This text is written keeping in mind a style of game for the Scenarist very similar to the Master of Ceremony of the Apocalypse World and derivative games.
-topic: Brewed in the Apocalypse - Tasty.
+However, we think that also other styles may be used so you will not find any "Guidelines" for the Scenarist.
+A compendium about the original style of play may be found in: Brewed in the Apocalypse - Tasty.

 In this manual we use the Spivak pronouns ey/em/eir/emself: they work exactly like it/it/its/itself but refer to a person, without assuming any other